Pumpkin Carving

 The original lanterns of centuries ago were apparently carved from gourds and turnips, since pumpkins were exclusively found in the New World, which had yet to be discovered by Europeans at that time - the use of the pumpkin did not begin until after the immigration of Celtic people to America in relatively recent history, so the modern jack-o-lantern as conceived today is a uniquely American image.

 I typically carve a huge mouth that extends all the way across to both sides of the pumpkin - this does leave it vulnerable to caving in under its own weight, so a pumpkin with a strong, thick rind is preferable.
 I've done many variations on this theme, but all share a preference for straight edges and strong, geometric shapes.
-Although a pumpkin is suitable for some truly remarkable and intricate surface carving, as in the case of the amazing pumpkins by Ray Villafane, I tend to prefer the more simplistic, traditional cut, primarily intended for display as a form of luminaria after dark:
+Although a pumpkin is suitable for some truly remarkable and intricate surface carving, I tend to prefer the more simplistic, traditional cut, primarily intended for display as a form of luminaria after dark:

 Occasionally, I'm lucky enough to come across a pumpkin with a rind that's thin enough or soft enough to be quite translucent, which I consider to be a highly desirable quality because the entire object will glow as light passes through the rind: